ajitpdevops/java-devops/README.md

     * MySQL Extension

 ## Get Started with the Project
-1. Clone the Git Repository in WSL
+1. Clone the Git Repository in WSL at your "repos" location
-2. Start the Docker
+2. Start the Docker service
+3.

 ## Creating a springboot project
 1. Create a new Spring Project with Maven